hanhanwu/Hanhan_Conference_Notes/RetailML_Summit2021.md

 ### Learnings
 * The focus on this talk was Markdown Optimization.
 According to them, this type of optimization could boost the forss margin by 10% ~ 20% for in-season and end-of-season sales programs
 * Method they use:
-  1. Clustering: to cluster prodcuts using product similarities, features used here are:
+  * Step 1 - Clustering: to cluster prodcuts using product similarities, features used here are:
     * normalized week number (week since first sale)
     * current selling price
     * quantity sold